Making Sutton’s schools rainwater friendly!

 SuDS in Sutton’s Schools

 The South East Rivers Trust and Sutton Council are working in partnership on the SuDS in Sutton’s Schools project.
 Sustainable Drainage Systems (SuDS) are measures that slow the flow of rainwater rushing to the drains.
-The SuDS in Sutton’s Schools (SiSS) project will be installing SuDS at the council’s Denmark Road offices and 7 schools in Carshalton.
-The SuDS at these 8 sites will massively reduce flood risk in the local area.
+The SuDS in Sutton’s Schools (SiSS) project is installing SuDS in schools in and around Carshalton to reduce flood risk in the area.

 Why install SuDS in schools?